luoyi-hi/time-test/README copy.md

 ### 2.2 Backbone Models

-We have selected ten representative backbones regarding time series forecasting models, encompassing diverse design principles and perspectives:
+We have selected ten representative backbone regarding time series forecasting models, encompassing diverse design principles and perspectives:

 - **iTransformer(ICLR, 2024)**: Models different variables separately using attention mechanisms and feedforward networks to capture correlations between variables and dependencies within each variable.
-- **PatchTST(ICLR, 2023)**: Segments time series into subseries-level patches as input tokens to the Transformer and shares the same embedding and Transformer weights across all series in each channel.
+- **PatchTST(ICLR, 2023)**: Segments time series into subseries-level patches as input tokens to Transformer and shares the same embedding and Transformer weights across all series in each channel.
 - **NSTransformer(NeurIPS, 2022)**: Consists of Series Stationarization and De-stationary Attention modules to improve the predictive performance of Transformers and their variants on non-stationary time series data.
 - **Autoformer(NeurIPS, 2021)**: Based on a deep decomposition architecture and self-correlation mechanism, improving long-term prediction efficiency through progressive decomposition and sequence-level connections.
 - **SOFTS(NeurIPS, 2024)**: An efficient MLP-based model with a novel STAR module.
 Unlike traditional distributed structures, STAR uses a centralized strategy to improve efficiency and reduce reliance on channel quality.